aksel-blaise/gahaganmorph2/analysis/gahagan14c.md

 UGA-12498, UGA-12505, UGA-12495, Beta-176625, Beta-176623, UGA-12494,
 UGA-12503, UGA-12499, Beta-176620, Beta-176627, Beta-176628, UGA-12493,
 Beta-176630) were reported from AU2 at the J. B. White site.
-More information about these dates can be found in the text, and in those works cited in the text of the article.
+More information about these dates can be found in the text, and those works cited within the text of the manuscript.

 ``` r
 jbw<-data.frame(bp=c(1190,1090,1090,1050,1030,990,980,980,970,970,950,920,910,890,880,860,710),